ravachol/kew/SECURITY.md

 If you find a security related issue, please contact us at kew-player@proton.me.

-When a fix is published, you will receive credit under your real name or bug tracker handle in GitHub.
+When a fix is published, you will receive credit under your real name or bug tracker handle in Codeberg.
 If you prefer to remain anonymous or pseudonymous, you should mention this in your e-mail.

 ## Disclosure Policy